Guidelines on sustainability aspects in the awarding of GRC funding

 Ecological sustainability

-The ecological balance of the project proposal and the measures taken by the applicants to bring this balance into as meaningful a framework as possible with their own research and career planning are important criteria for assessing the quality of project submissions.
+Important criteria for assessing the quality of the project proposal are the ecological balance of the project and the measures taken by the applicants to improve this balance as meaningfully as possible within the framework of their own research and career planning.

 Event planning

 Sustainable catering solutions are mandatory.
 Please inform yourself about the options offered by the ZFV service at the University of Zurich or other local alternatives.
 Solutions include the seasonal and local selection of products and production processes, particularly the packaging and tableware used.
-For a more detailed list of aspects to consider when planning events, please refer to our Budget Planning Guidelines.
+For a more detailed list of aspects to consider when planning events, please refer to our Budget Planning Guidelines on our website.

 Aspects of social sustainability

-In order to provide an inclusive and supportive work environment, UZH considers relevant experiences of societal exclusion and discrimination that may shape the academic and non-academic everyday life of early career researchers.
-Relevant experiences may include racialization through socially ascribed stereotyping; the interaction of individual physical or mental impairments and disability through societal frameworks; gender as a socially ascribed gender characteristic and role based on biological sex; socioeconomic status (education, income, wealth) of early career researchers or their social conditions.
+In order to ensure an inclusive and supportive working environment, UZH takes into account relevant experiences of social exclusion and discrimination that may shape the everyday academic and non-academic lives of early career researchers.
+Relevant experiences may include: racialization through socially attributed stereotypes; the interaction of individual physical or mental impairments and the disability caused by social conditions; gender as a socially attributed gender characteristic and role based on biological sex; socio-economic status (education, income, wealth) of early career researchers or their social circumstances.

 Socially sustainable cooperation and synergies